GRADE AVERAGE SCHOLARSHIP AWARDS

 Policy Statement

-At Springdales School, Dubai, we are committed to promote positive mental health and emotional wellbeing to all students, their families and members of staff and governors.
+At Springdales School, Dubai, we are committed to promote positive mental health and emotional wellbeing of all students, their families and members of staff and governors.
 Our open culture allows students’ voices to be heard, and through the use of effective policies and procedures we ensure a safe and supportive environment for all affected – both directly and indirectly – by mental health issues.

 Scope